aappleby/metron/docs/TemporalLogic.md

 * | X == X
 ```

-Ignoring the ```X``` symbol for a moment, we have 5 'serial' symbols ```N, R, W, RW, WR``` and we can concatenate any subset of them together to produce a 'parallel' symbol, so there are 2^5-1 = 31 possible parallel symbols (we can safely ignore the empty set).
+Ignoring the ```X``` symbol for a moment, we have 5 'serial' symbols ```N, R, W, RW, WR``` and we can group any subset of them together with ```|``` to produce a 'parallel' symbol, so there are 2^5-1 = 31 possible parallel symbols (we can safely ignore the empty set).

-For reference, here's the full table of symbols, their concatenation rules, and the resulting symbol after simplification:
+For reference, here's the full table of possible symbols, their concatenation rules, and the resulting symbol after simplification:

 ```
 (N |   |   |    |   ) + R = NR               = R